prathamjagga/prathamjagga/README.md

 ## Hi, Great to see you here! <img src="https://raw.githubusercontent.com/aemmadi/aemmadi/master/wave.gif" width="30px">

-I am Pratham Jagga, currently working as an SSE at Adjust. <br>
+Hi, I'm Deepak, currently working as an SSE at Adjust. <br>
 I am a tech enthusiast. <br>
 I listen to slow pop music 12 hours a day 🎵🎧. <br>
 I am always open to collaborating on projects and innovative/disruptive ideas.
 Find out more about me & feel free to connect with me here: <br>